 Finally, in October, the Russian Army’s chief of staff, General Eduard Totleben (d.
 1884) arrived at Plevna and brought his considerable experience in siege warfare with him.
 To Nicholas’s credit, he let Totleben take the lead, and the general opted to use the superior Russian numbers to fully encircle the town, thereby achieving through deprivation what the Russians hadn’t yet been able to achieve by force of arms.
 By December 9, the starving Ottomans were forced to leave their fortifications and attack the Russians, and in an offensive action their advantage in armament couldn’t overcome the Russian advantage in numbers.
 Osman surrendered the city on December 10, having lost roughly 15,000 men to 40,000 on the other side.
 Many thousands more Ottoman soldiers, however, died while being marched off to prison in wintertime.

-Russia’s offensive was certainly delayed by the Ottoman resistance at Plevna.
-However, a delayed offensive can always be restarted–those 40,000 dead or captured Ottoman soldiers, on the other hand, weren’t coming back and couldn’t easily be replaced.
-The Russians won major victories in the Balkans and in the Caucasus over the next couple of months, and it appeared as though they were gearing up to move on Istanbul when Britain and France warned Russia against any further advancement.
-The war ended in March 1878 with the Treaty of San Stefano, which granted autonomy to Bulgaria, recognized Romania’s independence, and added Ottoman territory to now-independent Serbia and Montenegro.
-Russia gained control of several former Ottoman territories in the Caucasus.
+Russia’s Balkan offensive was certainly delayed by the Ottoman resistance at Plevna.
+However, a delayed offensive can always be restarted.
+Those 40,000 dead or captured Ottoman soldiers, on the other hand, weren’t coming back and couldn’t easily be replaced.
+The Russians won major victories in the Balkans and in the Caucasus over the next couple of months, and it appeared as though they were gearing up to move on Istanbul when Britain and France, finally, warned Russia against any further advancement.
+The war ended in March 1878 with the Treaty of San Stefano, which granted autonomy to Bulgaria, recognized Romania’s independence, and added Ottoman territory to Serbia and Montenegro.
+Russia also gained control of several former Ottoman territories in the Caucasus.

-But France and Britain objected to the size of the new Bulgaria in the San Stefano treaty, and so the whole thing was scrapped in favor of the Treaty of Berlin, signed in July 1878.
-That treaty largely stuck to the San Stefano terms, but it crucially shrunk the size of Bulgaria (modern Macedonia was carved off and returned to the Ottomans) and also gave Austria-Hungary the right to establish a protectorate in Bosnia-Herzegovina.
+But France and Britain–suddenly they were in a meddling mood again–objected to the size of the new Bulgaria in the San Stefano treaty, and so the whole thing was scrapped in favor of the Treaty of Berlin, signed in July 1878.
+That treaty largely stuck to the San Stefano terms, but it crucially shrunk the size of Bulgaria (Macedonia was carved off and returned to the Ottomans) and also gave Austria-Hungary the right to establish a protectorate in Bosnia-Herzegovina.
 The Treaty of Berlin also stipulated that Russian forces would be withdrawn from the rest of the Ottoman Caucasus.
 That left the Armenian population there quite vulnerable to the Ottoman authorities, who were more than a little angry that many Armenians had welcomed the Russian invaders.
 This tense state of affairs lasted for quite some time and ultimately turned out very, very badly.